 - Cooked rice can combine with any type of dishes include fish, meat, poultry, seafood, vegetables.

 - Rice can be made into dessert when combined with milk, and honey.
 Some country even fermented cook rice into wine rice cake, rice vinegar, etc…

-- Cooked rice can be made into congee (rice porridge) by simple adding more water and cook for extra time.
+- Cooked rice can be made into congee (rice porridge) by simply adding more water and cook for extra time.
 Like chicken noodle, congee is a common food in the East for the sick or elderly.

-- A decent rice cooker is not cheap, but could perform far more than you could imagine: from tradition rice cooking, brown rice cooking, congee, steaming, and customize for some baking recipes due to it all over well-round distributed heat and pressure maintaining capabilities.
+- A decent rice cooker is not cheap, but could perform far more than you could imagine: from traditional rice cooking, brown rice cooking, congee, steaming, and customize for some baking recipes due to it all over well-round distributed heat and pressure maintaining capabilities.

 - Store raw rice in a cool, dried place, make sure to keep it free from dirt, pest, mice, etc…

 - Most, if not all, East/South East Asia consume rice in their meal every day, they have quite a bit of nutrient values while being fulfillment.
-However, white rice is a definitely no-no to diabetes patient.
+However, white rice is a definite no-no to diabetes patient.
 They, instead consume product made from rice that has lower carb content.

 - Tea: you could also cook rice with diluted tea instead of water to enhance its scent and colors.
 This is also very good for your digestive system too.

 Following are several rice cooking methods that fit most of the recipes that call for cooked rice.

 This procedure introduces a fully proofed way on how to cook white rice perfectly every time using your own pot and stovetop, no electric cooker is needed.
 It’s noted that optional condiment or ingredient could be added to enhance the rice flavor/looks per your main dish recipe calling.